 Smith v.
 Jones, 345 Mass.
 222 (1990) (denying motion to dismiss).

 Smith v.
 Jones, 345 Mass.
 222 (1990) (elaborating on historical precedents).

-Unfortunately, the Bluebook insists on two typeface conventions depending on what the text is being used for.
-For Law Reviews consult Rule 2, and for Court Documents/Legal Memoranda consult Bluepage [B] Rule 1.
+The Bluebook requires two typeface conventions depending on what the text is being used for.
+For Law Reviews consult Rule 2, and for Court Documents/Legal Memoranda consult Bluepages [Rule 2].
 Be sure to check with local rules for Court Documents in case they differ.

 The main differences are as follows.